GalSim-developers/GalSim/INSTALL.md

     python setup.py install

 (again possibly with either sudo or --user).
-This sometimes does not properly install all of the dependencies properly, so you might need to first run
+This sometimes does not install all of the dependencies properly, so you might need to first run

     pip install -r requirements.txt